 - A family history of disc disease

-A bulging disc can occur in the neck (cervical region), lower back (lumbar region), or less commonly, in the mid-back (thoracic spine).
+A bulging disc can occur in the neck (cervical region), lower back (lumbar region) or, less commonly, in the mid-back (thoracic spine).
 Bulging discs usually remain asymptomatic unless they compress a spinal nerve rootlet or the spinal cord itself.
 Symptoms typically originate at the location of the damaged disc and travel along affected nerves.
 For example, a lumbar bulging disc can begin as an aching in the lower back and develop into shooting, burning pains that travel down the sciatic nerve to the buttocks, thighs and feet.
 This condition is also known as sciatica.

 If you have questions about bulging disc causes and whether our innovative procedures are appropriate for your neck or back condition, please contact us for a complimentary review of your MRI or CT scan.